Verify API v4

 Scenario 1

 A user tries to sign on to a website.
-No EC is presented, either because the site is running Arkose Detect or because Arkose Protect decides not to serve them an EC.
+No EC is presented, because Arkose Bot Manager identifies the user as legitimate or low-risk and decides not to serve them an EC.
 You call the Verify API to validate the session token, with the verification response passed back to your server.

 Scenario 2

-A user tries to sign on to a website configured for Arkose Protect.
-Arkose Protect decides to serve them an EC.
+A user tries to sign on to a website configured with Arkose Bot Manager, which decides to serve them an EC because of potentially elevated risk.
 The user completes the challenge.
 Your server-side code calls the Verify API to inspect the user’s actions and check their response, with the verification response passed back to your server.

 Scenario 3

-A user tries to sign on to a website configured for Arkose Detect.
-The Arkose Labs Platform runs its detection engine.
+A user tries to sign on to a website configured with Arkose Bot Manager in detect-only mode.
+Arkose Bot Manager runs its detection engine.
 After completion, your server-side code calls the Verify API to inspect the user’s response, with the verification response passed back to your server.

 Creating Allowlists and Denylists